hpcaitech/ColossalAI/docs/zero.md

 ## Getting Started with ZeRO

-If you are training models with ColossalAI, enabling ZeRO-3 offload is as simple as enabling it in your ColossalAI configuration!
+If you are training models with Colossal-AI, enabling ZeRO-3 offload is as simple as enabling it in your Colossal-AI configuration!
 Below are a few examples of ZeRO-3 configurations.

 ### Example of ZeRO-3 Configurations